 Historical buildings, museums, natural parks, and breathtaking views.
 Ask the almighty Google what to see in Perth and it will return hundreds of similar results.
 No matter what kind of tourist you are, this pearl of Western Australia is ready to welcome you with open arms and leave a lasting impression!

-With so many visitors pouring in from different countries every year, it is only natural that the city’s inhabitants would try to turn a profit.
+With so many visitors, tourists and people moving west, it is only natural that the anyone would try to turn a profit.
 Tourists need food, transportation, and entertainment.
 They also need shelter, which most homeowners are eager to provide, for a price, of course!

-As the city sees a steady increase in the value of its tourism, could Perth have already become an AirBnB paradise?
+As the city of Perth and surrounding coast lines, sees a steady increase in the value of its tourism, could Perth have already become an AirBnB or short term rental paradise?

 A Flourishing Market With Unclear Regulation